 Thanks so much for reading!
 How do you teach your children kindness?
 Let me know in the comments!

 Teaching kindness inspiration came from The Power of Kindness Ted Talk by Orly Wahba.

-- 3 Easy Ways to Bring Peace into your Life
+- 5 Strategies to Bring Peace into Your Busy Life

 For your pinning pleasure: